Safe Sleep for Your Baby

 - Always place baby on his or her back to sleep for all sleep times, including naps.

-- Room share—keep baby's sleep area in the same room next to where you sleep.
+- Room share — keep the baby’s sleep area in the same room, next to your sleep area.

 - Use a firm sleep surface, free from soft objects, toys, blankets, and crib bumpers.